Chamindasl/chams-sandbox/big-data-cluster-creation/README.md

 ```

 All set. you should be able to ssh each other.
 If not working restart and try.
 Still not working set permissions of .ssh and .ssh/authorized_keys

+#### 9. Textmode boot for VMs

+Great.
+Now we have fulling working cluster with 4 vms.
+Will fine tune bit to consume less memory.
+We no need xserver in all vms.
+Will keep xserver is s1 but stop and uninstall xserver and boot up without gui (text mode) on other vms. xserver of distribution what i am using is called Mate Desktop Manager (mdm)

+>>only on s2, s3, s4

+1. `sudo gedit /etc/default/grub` and find param `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"` and append `text` at the end. finally that would be like this `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash text"`.
+2. `sudo update-grub`
+3. `sudo poweroff`
+4. set the memory of vm to 512 mb and deselect 3D Video acceleration
+5. power of vm
+6. `sudo apt-get remove mdm`
+7. verify you can access s2,3,4 from s1

+Happy clustering. :)